 The origin of Halloween dates back 2000 over years.
 It began with the Celtic celebration of the dead.
 A Celtic festival was held on November 1, the first day of the Celtic New Year.
 Specifically, this holiday honors Samhain, the Lord of the Dead.
 Ancient Celtic people believed the souls of the dead returned on the evening before November 1.
 The celebration included burning sacrifices and costumes.
 This early event served as both a celebration of the harvest.
 At the same time, it also honors dead ancestors.

 This Celtic ritual spread throughout Europe in the seventh century.
 It began with “All Hallows Eve”, the “Night of the Dead”.
-It is immediately followed by “All Souls Day”, a christian holy day.
+It is immediately followed by “All Souls Day”, a Christian holy day.

 Halloween history in America, was very much influenced by Irish immigrants.
 The Irish brought the tradition of carving turnips and even potatoes with them to America.
 They quickly discovered that pumpkins were bigger and easier to carve.
 As a result, our Halloween tradition today, is all about carving and lighting pumpkins.
 Carving Tunips and Rutabagas

-Did you know?!?
 Americans spend over $14 billion on costumes, decorations, party supplies and other Halloween paraphernalia!!

 The History of the Jack O’Lantern Tells all about the tale of Stingy Jack

 Halloween Facts – So, you become the expert on everything Halloween!